vikric/1DV609_A1_Part1/Practice_ write_run_tests.md

 # Practice Writing and Running Tests

-For this assignment you may select programming language, test framework, and code coverage tool.
+For this task you may select programming language, test framework, and code coverage tool.
 We provide Java and .js code.
+You are responsible for knowing your programming language, your framework and other tools.

 ## Goals